BryanEAtherton/Azure-Virtual-Machine/README.md

 <p>
 9. Navigate to the VM information in Azure and locate the Public IP Adress

-  10. use ip address to remote connect to the VM
+  10. Use ip address to remote connect to the VM
 </p>
 <br />